-Gennaro De Michele, the project manager, explains: "In our laboratory, we are experimenting with the possibility of realizing microalgae cultures in enriched growth environments, with a carbon dioxide level equal to that present in the smokes of factories ".
-It would therefore be possible to feed the ponds or grow the plants directly with the discharges from the plants.
-"We are currently working with the alga Phaeodactylum tricornutum, which has
+Gennaro De Michele, the project leader, explains: »In our laboratory, we are experimenting with the possibility of producing micro-algae cultures in an enriched growth environment, with a carbon dioxide level equal to that present in the factories' fumes.
+It would therefore be possible to feed the basins where the plants are grown directly with the discharges of the plants.
+De Michele says: "We are currently working with the seaweed Phaeodactylum tricornutum, which has

 The idea to use the carbon dioxide to useful microalgae culture is also followed in other countries of the world: the United States for example, microalgae cultures enriched in carbon dioxide environment already exist , and such applications are also presented in Brazil and India.

 "We are still in an experimental phase - explains De Michele.
-However, today in the laboratory, in the presence of high concentrations of carbon dioxide, our microalgae grow up to 3 times faster. "
+However, today already in the laboratory, in the presence of high concentrations of carbon dioxide, our microalgae grow up 3 times faster. "

-This last route is very interesting and can lead to the obtaining of precious chemical compounds, such as polycarbonates, for example; to produce renewable energy in the form of biomass; or to produce rocks in which the carbon dioxide would be permanently fixed.
-Micro-algae cultivation is one such route, but even if used for biodiesel production, it would absorb only a small portion of the overall production of CO2. "
+The latter is very interesting and can lead to the production of valuable chemical compounds, such as polycarbonates for example; to produce renewable energy in the form of biomass; or to produce rocks in which carbon dioxide would be permanently fixed.
+Microalgae cultivation is one of these routes, but even though it was used for biodiesel production, it would only absorb a small part of the overall CO2 production. "

 source: The sun 24 hours, 11 / 11 / 2004